sopier/djangobook-Updated-to-1.8/third-edition/chapter_06.rst

             html.append('<tr><td>%s</td><td>%s</td></tr>' % (k, v))
         return HttpResponse('<table>%s</table>' % '\n'.join(html))

-As an exercise, see whether you can convert this view to use Django's template system instead of hard-coding the HTML.
-Also try adding ``request.path`` and the other ``HttpRequest`` methods from the previous section.
+Another good way to see what sort of information that the request object contains is to look closely at the Django error pages when you crash the system -- there is a wealth of useful information in there - including all the HTTP headers and other request objects (``request.path`` for example).

 Information About Submitted Data
 --------------------------------